mozzarellaV8/agora-marketplace/readme.md

 Before diving into extraction of the data, I took a look at counts of the crawls themselves to get a sense of the scale of the market.
 Each page in the `p` directory corresponds to a single product listing; each in the `vendor` directory corresponds to a vendor's 'storefront' page.

-While not definitive in it's conclusion, the purpose of this exploration was to explore the question
+While not definitive in it's conclusion, the idea was to explore the question

 - "What if Agora never shut down?
 What would the trend be?"

-We know Agora began operations sometime in 2013, and picked up steam in 2014 after the downfall of Silk Road 2 - many buyers and vendors migrated over to Agora to continue business.
+We know Agora began operations sometime in 2013, and picked up steam in October 2014 after the downfall of Silk Road 2 - many buyers and vendors migrated over to Agora to continue business.
+Later in late March 2015, another migration to Agora happened when competing market Evolution abruptly shut down in what turned out to be an [exit scam](https://www.deepdotweb.com/2015/03/18/evolution-marketplace-exit-scam-biggest-exist-scam-ever/) with reported losses for vendors and users totalling $12M USD.

 ``` r
 pv <- read.csv("data/counts/crawl-distribution.csv")